egazzarr/G-LAB/README.md

 # Gazzarrini Lab

-Digital Scientific Communication studio based in Geneva, founded in 2024.
+Digital Science Communications studio based in Geneva, founded in 2024.

 Visit the [portfolio](https://egazzarr.github.io/G-LAB/) and get in touch!